Each trip is assigned a "Skill Level" from 1 to 4 to assist you in identifying ones that are suited to your abilities. Briefly, they are:

-Level 3: more advanced skills and abilities are required - not for novices
+Level 3: some intermediate to advanced skills and abilities are expected - not for novices

 For more information:

-- Contact our office.
+• Contact our office.
 We’re happy to discuss what to expect on any trip.
-We can usually provide an e-mail or phone number for a previous participant for the trip that interests you.
+In certain circumstances we can provide an email address or phone number for a previous participant or guide on the trip that interests you.

 Skill Levels - General Information

 Many independent factors are assessed before we assign a "Skill Level".
 We consider the degree of technical skill required for the trip, how physically demanding the itinerary is, elevation changes, the elements of risk involved, the range of weather, the isolation, the length of the expedition, and many other factors.
 You can get a good idea about whether or not a trip is right for you from the trip information package and by contacting our office.

 Your skill development, physical ability and condition, experience, attitude, and ability to adapt to new situations are the main components of your personal evaluation.
 Most of our participants tend to underestimate their abilities.
 Try to compare elements of your self-assessment with the requirements listed in the trip descriptions in the detailed information package.
 If you feel unsure, just give our office a call.
 We want you to have a great time, too.

 Level 1: These trips do not require any previous experience in the activity.
 Related experience (camping, swimming, etc.) will be helpful.
 This is an opportunity for the beginner to learn the foundation skills of canoeing, kayaking, and wilderness living.
 Your guides and instructors are experts at helping you succeed in these new activities.